 If a Data Protection Officer receives a Subject Access Request from a parent for information held about a child, they should consider whether the child is mature enough to understand their rights.
 The personal data of the child belongs to the child, not to their parent or guardian.
 What matters is that the child is able to understand, in broad terms, whether it needs to make a Subject Access Request and how to interpret the information they receive as a result of doing so.
 There are several factors which need to be taken into account in making that decision.
 The ICO guidance on Subject Access Requests provides more information on this.

 Dealing with the Subject Access Requests can be time consuming and onerous.
 That might be because of the nature of the request, but it may be because of the way in which the Data Protection Officer holds the personal data and the amount it holds.
 This reinforces the requirement to make sure that personal data is kept in a way which makes it easy to locate when a Subject Access Request is made.
 It also underlines the importance of deleting data once it is out of date and is no longer needed.

 The ICO has published a short guide on responding to Subject Access Requests; If you have any queries, questions or comments on the information contained in this policy, kindly email GDPR@dynamictraining.org.uk

-Responsibility Statement: The information contained in this policy represents Dynamic Training Ltd (DTL) and Hillingdon Training Ltd (HTL) interpretation of the law as at the date of this edition.
-DTL and HTL takes all reasonable care to ensure that the information contained in this policy is accurate and that any opinions, interpretations and guidance expressed have been carefully considered in the context in which they are expressed.
+Responsibility Statement: The information contained in this policy represents Dynamic Training UK Ltd's interpretation of the law as at the date of this edition.
+Dynamic Training UK Ltd takes all reasonable care to ensure that the information contained in this policy is accurate and that any opinions, interpretations and guidance expressed have been carefully considered in the context in which they are expressed.
 However, before taking any action based on the contents of this Guidance, readers are advised to confirm the up to date position and to take appropriate professional advice specific to their individual circumstances.